 Camille Hamilton Pating

-Camille Hamilton Pating leads the Workplace Investigations Team, specializing in sensitive investigations involving high profile government officials and employees.
+Camille Hamilton Pating chairs the Workplace Investigations team, specializing in sensitive investigations involving high profile government officials and employees.
 She also provides litigation services and employment law advice to public entity employers.
-Camille was a member of the trial team which successfully defended the City of Richmond against charges of discrimination, harassment and retaliation, winning a unanimous jury defense verdict in a highly publicized trial last year.
+Camille was a member of the trial team which successfully defended the City of Richmond against charges of discrimination, harassment and retaliation, winning a unanimous jury defense verdict in a highly publicized trial in 2012.

 In her investigations practice, Camille emphasizes neutral, professional, and timely fact-finding.
 She has exceptional experience as a lead investigator in personnel and internal affairs investigations in over 40 employment related matters.
 Within the past year she completed major misconduct investigations for some of the largest and smallest public employers in California and the nation.
 These confidential cases involved claims of retaliation, sexual harassment, dishonesty, misrepresentation, and falsification of official records, gender discrimination, disability discrimination, race discrimination, whistleblower retaliation and conflict of interest regarding elected and appointed officials, department heads and high level managers in southern, northern and central California.
 Camille investigated ethical misconduct claims regarding the City of Bell, which received extensive media coverage.
 She was a member of the investigative team that conducted a confidential internal affairs investigation of the officer-involved shooting death of Oscar Grant in the San Francisco Bay Area.